The source browser is a feature of Google Cloud Source Repositories that you can use to work with repository files.

-To open the source browser, navigate to the source view for your project in the GCP Console.
+To open the source browser, navigate to the source view for your project in the console.
 The source browser shows a directory view of the repository contents at the most recent commit level.

 Browsing files by branch, tag, or commit

 The source browser allows you to browse files by branch, tag, or commit.

 Do one of the following in the directory view:

 To view files by branch or tag, click the selector above the directory view and choose the branch or tag you want to view:

 To view files by commit, click a commit ID in the Recent Commits list.

 Note: You cannot use the source browser to create or manage branches.
 You must use Git and a local clone of the repository for branch creation and management.
 See Adding a Repository as a Remote for more information.